natcap/invest.users-guide/source/ndr.rst

 .. figure:: ./ndr_images/figure2.png

- Figure 2: Conceptual representation of nutrient delivery in the model.
+ Conceptual representation of nutrient delivery in the model.
 If the user chooses to represent subsurface flow, the load on each pixel, load_n, is divided into two parts, and the total nutrient export is the sum of the surface and subsurface contributions.

 Nutrient Delivery